Jani Sarajärvi: The Gambia national team

+FC Nõmme United

+On 30 December 2023, newly promoted Estonian club FC Nõmme United announced that they had named Sarajärvi the new head coach on a two-year deal.
+Sarajärvi also announced that he will continue his work with the Gambia national team as an analyst from distance, until the delayed AFCON 2023 tournament, according to his previous contract.

 Education

 Sarajärvi has completed High-Performance Football Coaching course at University of Lisbon with teachers such as José Mourinho and Pedro Caixinha.
-He holds UEFA A coaching license from the FA of Finland.
+He holds UEFA Pro coaching license from the Lithuanian Football Federation.

-Sarajärvi is also a researcher PhD student at University of Lisbon, a school that has educated coaches as Mourinho, Caixinha, and Rúben Amorim.
+Sarajärvi holds a PhD from the University of Lisbon, a school that has educated coaches as Mourinho, Caixinha, and Ruben Amorim.
 His main research areas are high-performance coaching, game analysis, and football skill.